dfighter1312/automated-ranking-function-generator/README.md

 ### Updates

+- Apr 2: Include 61 problems from the loop invariant benchmark
 - Apr 1:
   - Add 6 sample programs from the loop invariant benchmark
   - Change the optimizer to SGD, add 0.1 to the rounding option